openstack/ansible-hardening/doc/source/index.rst

 At this time, the role follows the requirements of the US Government's `Security Technical Implementation Guide (STIG)`_ for Red Hat Enterprise Linux 6.
-Since openstack-ansible only supports Ubuntu 14.04 (as of late 2015), many of the configuration changes in the STIG will be adapted to fit an Ubuntu 14.04 system.
-Those adaptations are noted within the playbook tasks themselves and also within this documentation.

 The easiest method for reviewing the STIG configurations and the relevant metadata is through the `STIG Viewer`_ service provided by `UCF`_.